The 2023 USMST Physicians Soccer Summit

 The Physicians Soccer Summit is a three day event for physicians focused on friendship, soccer, and education.
 Participants will be divided into teams and compete in a round-robin format soccer tournament, playing three games total with unlimited substitutions.
 Plenty of practice time with the USMST coaches will enhance your skills.
 A medical conference, “The USMST Congress on Sport and Health”, will accompany the soccer and provide a forum for participants to interact professionally, network, and disseminate knowledge.
 Each evening will bring social activities geared towards participants and significant others, focused on friendship and team building.

-Cost: $500 per physician.
-This is an inclusive cost for this 3 day event and includes soccer jerseys, Friday happy hour, Saturday breakfast and dinner, conference registration and CME credits.
+Cost: $575 per physician.
+This is an inclusive cost for this 3 day event and includes soccer jerseys, Saturday breakfast and dinner, conference registration and CME credits.
 Additional fees through the Eventbrite registration service are not included (approximately $30).

-The USMST Congress on Sport and Health will take place on Saturday morning prior to the soccer matches at the Marriott Irvine Spectrum.
+The USMST Congress on Sport and Health will take place on Saturday morning prior to the soccer matches at the Hilton Costa Mesa.
 Participants will get to share in a networking breakfast and be engaged in a number of outstanding presentations centered on sports-related health topics.
 Participants will be encouraged to submit abstracts, and selected presentations will be given an incredible opportunity to address the Congress, along with selected guest keynote speakers.
 AMA Category 1 CME credits will be awarded to all attendees.

-Here is last year’s agenda – we’re sure to have a similar slate of outstanding talks this year!:
+Here is an agenda from our 2019 PSS– we’re sure to have a similar slate of outstanding talks this year!:

 2019 USMST Congress on Health and Sport